 Didem holds an MSc in Media, Communication and Development from the London School of Economics (full scholarship from the European Union) and a BSc in Sociology from the Middle East Technical University.

 She’s a multilingual reporter with fluency in English, Turkish, and Spanish.

-Didem is currently dividing her time between Phnom Penh and Istanbul.
+Didem is currently based in Istanbul, with previous stints in London and Phnom Penh.
 She is available for assignments in these regions and beyond.